haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 </a>

 You should see a cartoon representation of the protein.
-It is known from the literature that a phosphate group interacts with the side chain of a histidine residue.
+It is known from the literature that a phosphate group interacts and can form a covalent bond with the side chain of a histidine residue.
 Let us first check whether histidine residues are present in this structure:
 <a class="prompt prompt-pymol">
 show sticks, resn HIS<br>